-Which Locations Will Partner With Online Sportsbooks?
+Which Ohio Casinos Will Partner With Mobile Sportsbooks?

 Only certain locations, like Ohio retail casinos and racinos, professional sports venues, and mixed facilities that offer horseraces and other traditional casino activities, will be allowed to apply for Class A licenses and partner with mobile sportsbook operators.

 Ohio currently has four retail casinos located in major cities like Cincinnati and Toledo: